OceanGlidersCommunity/BOON/BOON Guidelines for “Network” and “Site” Metadata.md

 ## Definition
-### Network
+### `network`
 A **network** is a regroupment of platforms, crossing the boundaries of the program.
 It is usually virtual and represents a common effort or way to measure data.
 It can represent a mutualized scientific/geographical goal (array), or logistical/fundings/etc. approach.
 Within BOON a network may refer to a regional array consisting of multiple sites (e.g., the California Underwater Glider Network) or an area of repeated glider operation (e.g., Gliders in the Gulf Stream)

 The global attribute `network` follows this hierarchical format:
-OceanGliders > BOON > [NCEI Sea Name](https://www.ncei.noaa.gov/data/oceans/ncei/vocabulary/seanames.xml) > *Your BOON Network Name*. (e.g., *OceanGliders > BOON > Northwest Atlantic Ocean > Gliders in the Gulf Stream*)
-Where ">" is mandatory.
+OceanGliders > BOON > [NCEI Sea Name](https://www.ncei.noaa.gov/data/oceans/ncei/vocabulary/seanames.xml) > *Your BOON Network Name*, where ">" is mandatory.

 A list of `network` values is found here: [BOON network list](https://github.com/OceanGlidersCommunity/BOON/blob/main/VocabularyCollection/BOON%20networks.md#boon-networks-collection).
-Additional network values maybe generated, but should be approved and added to the list before being implemented.
+Additional network values maybe generated, but should be approved and added to the list before being implemented; see instructions in the 'request a new entry' section below.

-and [BOON site list](https://github.com/OceanGlidersCommunity/BOON/blob/main/VocabularyCollection/BOON%20networks.md#boon-site-collection) and use it as the value in the **network** global attribute.
 If you would like to list more than one network you can use a comma to separate each network entry.
 This format requires that the network names themselves do not include commas.
-If your network is not in the list, request that it be added.
-See instructions in the 'request a new entry' section below.

 **Example BOON network metadata:**
 | NetCDF global attribute | Data Type | Value |